ToolJet/ToolJet/docs/versioned_docs/version-2.35.0/how-to/import-external-lib-js.md

 ### 1. Flattening JSON Objects using FlattenJS

-Create a new RunJS query using the Flatten library (imported earlier) to flatten a JSON object.
+- Create a new *RunJS* query using the Flatten library (imported earlier) to flatten a JSON object.
+- In the code section of the query, add the following code:

 ```js
 return flatten({